Skip to content

 Solution

-Use the StronglyTypedId<T> base class from BuildingBlocks to create type-safe ID wrappers.
+Use the [StronglyTypedId] attribute from Modulus.Mediator.Abstractions to generate type-safe ID wrappers at compile time.
 Each entity gets its own ID type, and the compiler enforces correct usage at every call site.

 Step 1: Define the Strongly Typed ID